ToshihiroGoto/AREnvProbeAnchor/README.md

 # AREnvProbeAnchor

-Set the AREnvironmentProbeAnchor with the screen tap.
+Tap the screen to set AREnvironmentProbeAnchor in the space.